rpp33-fec-green/FEC-Team-Green/README.md

   6. run  `npm start`  to start our server and serve our client facing app.

   *  please review our **package-lock.json** file for the most updated list of dependencies
 ---
-  ## Usage
-  This is our Front End Capstone project designed to demonstrate our front end skills and knowledge as software engineers.

----
  ## Project Widgets
 ---